 Conclusions

 Two PUREX experiments were conducted.
-The first experiment determined DC values for U, Pu, and several FPs.
-The second experiment utilized these values to recover over 92% of the Pu while recovering less than 1% of the U. Overall U and Pu recovery for experiment 1 were (11.2 ± 1.3)% and (83.4 ± 9.5)% while the same values for experiment 2 cycle 1 were (6.8 ± 0.3)% and (99.7 ± 4.2)%.
-DF values for 133Cs were determined to be (176.6 ± 28.0)% and (52.9 ±3.9)% for experiment 1 and experiment 2 cycle 1 respectively.
-DF values were lower than industrial scale PUREX plants due to multiple extraction and back extraction steps without an intermittent scrubbing step.
-Future experiments will utilize a scrubbing stage in the PUREX process.
+The first experiment determined DC values for Pu, U, and several FPs.
+The second experiment utilized these values to recover over 92% of the Pu while recovering less than 1% of the U. Overall Pu and U recoveries for experiment 1 were (83.4 ± 9.5)% and (11.2 ± 1.3)%, respectively, while the same values for experiment 2 cycle 1 were (99.7 ± 4.2)% and (6.8 ± 0.3)%, respectively.
+DF values were measured for 12 fission product elements.
+DF values were lower than those typically found in industrial scale PUREX plants due to multiple extraction and back-extraction steps without an intermittent scrubbing step.

 References